Why Is It Easy for Recruiters to Mix Up Questions When Simultaneously Interviewing Candidates for Multiple Positions?

 Regardless of the amount of effort she put into staying organized during her interviews, because of her workload, it was simply never enough.
 She was left wondering whether or not there was any solution to avoid mixing up her questions again.

-With On-Demand Video Interviewing You Will Never Mix up Your Interview Questions Again
+With On-Demand Interviewing You Will Never Mix Up Your Interview Questions Again

 After some online research, Tracy decided to scrap phone interview screening and switched over to on-demand video interviewing software.
 For Tracy, this is a huge relief as she now feels as though she has the right tools to do her job.